Kgaur431/DSA_Supereme/README.md

                         CONCLUSION -->
                                         WE ARE DOING ONLY INTEGER DIVISION.
                                         No. of Iteration for all numbers is (N+1)/2.
+        TC --> O(N), because the rate of growth of this function is linear. so, we can say that TC is O(N). like --> every time i is increasing by 2. so, we can say that the rate of growth of this function is linear.
+                              1, 3, 5, 7, 9, 11, 13, 15, 17, 19, 21, .... so on.

   4. int s = 0;
          for(int i=0; i<=100; i++)